joomlatools/joomlatools-todo/README.md

 ## Contributing

-We appreciate any contribution to Nooku Activities, whether it is related to bugs, grammar, or simply a suggestion or improvement.
+We appreciate any contribution, whether it is related to bugs, grammar, or simply a suggestion or improvement.
 We ask that any contribution follows a few simple guidelines in order to be properly received.

 We follow the [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) branching model, from development to release.
 If you are not familiar with it,